sckott/beer_recipes/_posts/2015-03-15-lagunitas-ipa_v0.1.md

 ##### Hop bill

-+ 1 oz Horizon (recipe said to do 29% less than 1 oz for all grain, but I like the hops)
++ 1 oz Magnum (recipe had Horizon) (recipe said to do 29% less than 1 oz for all grain, but I like the hops)
 + 0.5 oz Willamette
 + 1.4 oz Cascade
 + 0.6 oz Centennial